kewde/slate/source/index.md

 ## ShadowTokens (SDT)

-In order to transact anonymously, we have introduced an anonymous token, which we will refer to as Shadow.
-Shadow can be minted, which destroys SDC (ShadowCash), and outputs a group of Shadow tokens totaling the same value (minus the transaction fee) of the destroyed SDC.
+In order to transact anonymously, we have introduced ```an anonymous token```, which we will refer to as Shadow.
+Shadow can be minted, destroying SDC (ShadowCash) in the process, and outputting a group of Shadow tokens totalling the same value (minus the transaction fee) of the destroyed SDC.
-Shadow Tokens take form of outputs on the ShadowCash blockchain and each one of them has its own private/public keypair.
+Shadow Tokens take form of outputs on the ShadowCash blockchain and each one of them has its own private and public key.
-Shadow tokens are spendable only by providing a traceable ring signature to prove ownership of the token.
+SDT is only spendable by providing a ```traceable ring signature``` to prove ownership of a token of the same value.

+Once a Shadow Token is created, we can claim a different output in pool of the same value, by providing a traceable ring signature.
+We provide a keyImage of the private key to prevent double spending.

 To increase the pool of outputs available for ring signatures, the SDC value is broken up into separate Shadow Tokens for each decimal place of the total value.
 The tokens are further broken up into values of 1, 3, 4 and 5.
 For example 1.7 SDC would become 3 tokens of values 1.0, 0.3 and 0.4.